An Island in the Moon: Form

 Similarly, Robert N. Essick, Joseph Viscomi and Morris Eaves see it as foreshadowing much of Blake's later work; "An Island in the Moon underscores the importance of the extensive stretches of humour and satire that show up frequently among his other writings.
 So, although Blake left it orphaned, untitled, and unfinished in a heavily revised manuscript, Island is in some sense a primary literary experiment for him, setting the undertone of much to follow."

-An Island has no coherent, overall structure, no plot whatsoever, being instead a broad satire.
+An Island has no coherent, overall structure, and no plot whatsoever, being instead a broad satire.
 According to Ackroyd, "it is not a generalised satire on a Swiftian model; it stays too close to [Blake's] own world for that."
 As such, it is primarily composed of snatches of trivial conversation and witticisms, interspersed with songs and ballads.
 In this sense, it is structured similarly to Samuel Foote's improvised series of dramas Tea at the Haymarket, which lacked a definitive form so as to get around licensing regulations.
 England believes that Blake was consciously borrowing from Foote's style in composing An Island and as such, it is an "anti-play."

 Nick Rawlinson agrees with England's assessment, although he feels that Samuel Foote may have been more of an influence than England allows for.
 Rawlinson reads the piece as primarily about reading itself, and the social implications of certain types of reading; "inside the apparently random concoction of prose, song and slapstick [...] lies an extraordinary, almost dazzling examination of the relationship between our habits of reading and the society they produce [...]
 Blake consistently and consciously foregrounds how our understanding of our society, our voices and even our perceptions are governed by our habits of reading [...]
 An Island contains a deliberate and careful plan to challenge [social] misreadings by teaching us how to read the world comically.
 It is nothing less than a degree course in comic Vision."
 Rawlinson argues that the literary references in the text are structured to mirror a 1707 Cambridge University pamphlet entitled A Method of Instructing Pupils (a guide on how to teach Philosophy).
 As such Rawlinson feels An Island is best described as "philosoparody."